 A payable on death (POD) account.
 A POD bank account or certificate of deposit names one or more persons or charities as the beneficiary of all funds once you, the account owner, pass away.
 The beneficiary you name has no rights to the funds until after your lifetime.
 Until that time, you remain in control and are free to use the money in the bank account, change the beneficiary, or close the account.

 A gift in your will or living trust.
 Through a gift in your will or living trust, you can support Northwestern with a specific amount of money or a percentage of your total estate.
-This type of gift allows you the flexibility to change your mind at anytime and your estate will benefit from a federal estate tax charitable deduction for the amount of the gift.
+This type of gift allows you the flexibility to change your mind at any time.

 A charitable gift annuity.
 Cash can be used to fund a charitable gift annuity.
 This arrangement provides you and/or a loved one with fixed payments for life.
 Payments may begin as early as age 60.